maccu71/projects/README.md

 NAME                               CPU(cores)   MEMORY(bytes)
 cpu-restriction-5b6988d7dd-nl5h2   60m          87Mi    <=== CPU exceded cpu.requests but cannot exceed cpu.limits from deployment spec
 ```

-The exercise also depends on the performance of our processor.
-Your CPU unit is probably much agile that mine, thus the results can be different.
-You might want to experiment with Limits and Request in the specification as well as variable 'scale' in a container command.
-Making it bigger will stress the CPU unit much more.
+The exercise also depends on the performance of our processors.
+Your CPU unit is likely much more agile than mine, so the results may differ.
+You can experiment with the 'Limits' and 'Requests' in the specification, as well as the 'scale' variable in the container command.
+Increasing the 'scale' will stress the CPU unit more.

-To sum it up - we come to the following conclusions:
+To sum it up, we arrive at the following conclusions:

-- Requests - are considered as vital information in the deployment/pod specification on how many resources should be reserved.
-They are SOFT values.
-It means they can be exceedeed IF some application is more demanding in terms of CPU/memory AND there are free available resources in a namespace.
+- 'Requests' are considered vital information in the deployment/pod specification, indicating how many resources should be reserved.
+They are SOFT values, meaning they can be exceeded if some application is more demanding in terms of CPU/memory, and there are free available resources in a namespace.
-- Limits - impassable, final, HARD limits.
-The application will not be able to exceed these values (it will be throttled).
+- 'Limits' are impassable, final, HARD limits.
+The application will not be able to exceed these values; it will be throttled."

 To kick out all resources you might issue : `kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/cpu-restriction.yml` or simply: `kubectl delete --all -n new`